 The R2 Ring-Shaped Elevated Ground is located near the Large Resource Island Zone and is connected to the road via the slope at one end.
+The tunnel, situated on the R2 Ring-Shaped Elevated Ground, connects the Base Zone and the Open Zone.
+The area above the tunnel is made of a transparent material.
+More details will be released later.
 The Small Resource Island is positioned adjacent to the Ring-shaped Elevated Ground, and is located outside the Elevated Ground's protective perimeter wall.
 The R2 Ring-shaped Elevated Ground has a Buff Point, as shown below.